|Sunset reddened clouds reflecting in our pool.|

-We don’t wear worn and holey clothing, even around the house when we’re staying in.
+We don’t wear, worn and holey clothing, even around the house when we’re staying in.
 If I can’t sew a hole in an item of clothing it goes into the trash.
-We have sewing needles and a tiny sewing kit with ample colors of thread to suits our needs.
+We have sewing needles and a tiny sewing kit with ample colors of thread to suit our needs.

 Today, we plan to walk on the beach to visit our new friends, Pia and Thomas at their home.
 Once we’ve uploaded today’s post, we’ll be on our way.